remotion-dev/remotion/packages/docs/docs/sequences.md

 };
 ```

 You should see two titles appearing after each other.
-Titles which are not shown during a frame are unmounted.
+Note that titles which are not shown during a frame are unmounted.
-This is why the layout did not shift (as it does in HTML) when you added a second title.
-If you want the titles to overlap in time, use absolute positioning if necessary.

 ## See also